 Expand Distribution Beyond Traditional Retail

 Strengthening direct-to-consumer channels through social commerce and brand-owned platforms can diversify revenue streams.
-Partnering with subscription box services or toy rental companies can further expand distribution and reach.
+Partnering with subscription box services, specialty retailers, educators, museums, or toy rental companies can further expand distribution and reach.

 The toy market is evolving rapidly, presenting both challenges and opportunities for SMBs.
-Staying updated with emerging trends, consumer preferences, and regulatory changes enables smaller toy companies to adapt and thrive in this dynamic landscape.
+Staying updated with emerging trends, consumer preferences, e-commerce behavior, safety standards, and regulatory changes enables smaller toy companies to adapt and thrive in this dynamic landscape.
 Continuous innovation and strategic planning are essential for staying competitive and relevant.

 Gembah specializes in helping toy brands with research, design, sourcing, and manufacturing, making it easier for SMBs to turn trends into profitable strategies.
 Utilizing expert guidance and resources enables smaller toy companies to navigate the complexities of the toy industry and achieve sustainable growth.